bsmg/beat-saber-community-wiki/mapping/mediocre-mapper.md

 * **Environment Name:** A dropdown menu of the default environments or platforms available.
 See [Basic Lighting Practices](#) for an overview of these environments
 * **Custom Platform:** The copy/pasted name of a custom platform from [ModelSaber](https://modelsaber.com/Platforms/).
 This feature is glitchy and it's recommended that you JSON edit any custom platform information

-The <kbd>Open Sond Folder</kbd> button will open your song folder in Windows Explorer.
+The <kbd>Open Song Folder</kbd> button will open your song folder in Windows Explorer.
 This will help you confirm that you have your files in the right spot.
 The <kbd>Package Song to Zip</kbd> button will remove your autosaves folder and zip the files for BeatSaver.
 The <kbd>Save Song Info</kbd> button commits all of your metadata to the info.dat file
 ### Difficulty Settings